 Learning how to decorate Easter eggs is made easier when the eggs are properly prepared.

-Blowing eggs to empty their contents without breaking their delicate shells is not the easiest of tasks, but it is fun, and it does get easier with a bit of practice.
-It's all part of learning how to decorate Easter eggs the traditional way.
+Blowing an egg to empty its contents without breaking the delicate shells is not the easiest of tasks, but it is fun, and it does get easier with a bit of practice.
+It's consistent with learning how to decorate Easter eggs the traditional way.

 To prepare for egg blowing, poke a small hole on one end of the egg and a slightly larger hole on the other end with a needle.
 Then, while holding the egg over a bowl, blow through the small hole, so that the contents can run out of the larger one.

-Before starting to blow, pierce the yolk with the needle to help things along and expect to blow harder in the beginning to get the flow started.
+Before starting to blow, pierce the yolk with the needle to help things along and expect to blow harder to get the flow started.
 It's similar to blowing a balloon.

 You could end up with lots of mixed yolk and egg white depending on how many eggs you plan to decorate, so plan ahead to use the contents of the eggs to bake an Easter cake or Easter cookies or omelets or whatever else you would like to make.